Group

 Chuhanwen Sun

-My name is Chuhanwen (Silas) Sun, currently a visiting research intern in Yi’s lab through Aug 2024, as part of my Master program study at Karolinska Institute.
+My name is Chuhanwen (Silas) Sun, a visiting research intern in Yi’s lab, a Master student at Karolinska Institute.
 I graduated from Tsinghua University with degree in Life Sciences.
 I am eager to enhance my research capabilities, focusing specifically on data-driven disease research, particularly in the realms of disease diagnosis and treatment.
 In my free time, I enjoy basketball, gym working out and film photography.

 Zijia Tang

-My name is Zijia (Thomas) Tang, and I am a research intern in Yi’s lab starting June 2024.
+My name is Zijia (Thomas) Tang, and I am a undergraduate research intern in Yi’s lab starting June 2024, majoring in Computer Science.
 I am a freshman at Duke University starting in September 2024.
 My research interests lie in computational biology and machine learning.
 Previously, I delved into single-cell perturbation, employing Variational Autoencoders (VAEs) to predict cellular responses to perturbations.
 I’m eager to increase the interpretability of my previous work and learn ways to combine privileged information and new information found by neural networks.
 In my free time, I enjoy playing drums, exercising, and reading science fiction.

 Alumni